Kylon99/NoArrowsRandom/README.md

 Drop the NoArrowsRandom.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog
+### 1.0.3
+* Updated manifest to indicate support for Beat Saber 1.1.0
+* Fixed modifers conflict hover message
+* Fixed prevention of transform on One Saber and No Arrows (mode) due to new localization strings

+### 1.0.2
+* Updated manifest to indicate support for Beat Saber 1.0.0

 ### 1.0.1
 * Extended transform to OST maps